 Diagram of Y-DNA and Genealogical Record Relationships: The following diagram shows the genealogies of thirteen project participants who descend from Thomas Cushman, Sr. b.
 1608, Kent England.
 This Thomas had four sons.
 The project now includes at least one participant who, according to the genealogical record, descends from each of these sons.
 Some of these paper trails are weaker and/or less complete than others.
 The available paper trail genealogy for each man is summarized on the Patriarch page at this site.

-You will find the chart of their paper trails at: http://www.cushmansite.com/Cushman_Gen_site/Y-DNA_Signature_files/cush_desc_chart.pdf
+You will find the chart of these relationships at: http://www.cushmansite.com/Cushman_Gen_site/Y-DNA_Signature_files/cush_desc_chart.pdf

-The spreadsheet also shows the beginnings of two more Cushman/Couchman lines.
+The spreadsheet on the Y-DNAResults Page also shows the beginnings of two more Cushman/Couchman lines.
 These are labeled Lineage II and Lineage III.
 We believe these represent distinctly different Cushman/Couchman lines of descent, not closely related to the line down from Robert Cushman of Kent, but perhaps from Cushmans from other geographic areas of Europe.
 We will know more about these lines as more men join the project.

 Participants who vary from the mode by a genetic distance of four or more markers, appear clustered at the bottom of the Y-DNA results page, unassigned to a lineage.